What Are Terpenes, Anyway?

 - Can also be found in: Hops, lemongrass, and thyme

 Beta-myrcene, more commonly known just as myrcene, is another terpene found in several strains of cannabis.
-Its profile suggests it offers a relaxing sense of ease and similar sedative effects in the consumer, especially in those that are comprised of over 0.5 percent of myrcene.
 Other places you’ll find myrcene include mangoes, bay laurel leaves, hops, lemongrass, basil, and thyme.

 - Smells like: Citrus